 What is a Valentine’s Day Mailbox?

 A Valentine’s Day Box is basically a way to both decorate for Valentines, as well as for children to collect Valentine’s Cards anonymously from their friends and family.
 It is a fun addition to any classroom party, or if you are celebrating at home with Family and siblings.

 We love Valentine’s Day and finding ways to do small acts of kindness for others.
 We also love love love Maggy’s 31 Days of Love Series.
 I am Kristina of Toddler Approved.
 On my blog I share all sorts of movement and learning activities, crafts, and parenting tips that I discover as I try and be a better mom to my three kids (ages 6,4,2).
 Right now we are sharing a lot about kindness and love because we are in the middle of our annual 100 Acts of Kindness Challenge.

-Last year we had so much fun sharing our heart mailboxes with you.
+Last year we had so much fun sharing our heart mailboxes for Valentines with you.
 They really helped us be more kind in our home.

 As part of our 100 Acts of Kindness challenge we are working on doing simple acts of kindness each day around our home and community.
 As a family project we all created mailbox chair backers using cereal boxes and then we have been having fun sneaking little notes to each other using the mailboxes!

-Cereal box valentine holder – Materials
+Cereal box valentine holder – Supplies needed

 - wrapping paper or construction paper

 - eco friendly glitter (if you wish!)